xiaoronglv/tidb/docs/design/2019-10-23-dynamic-sampling.md

 2. More than 1/10 rows have been updated/inserted.
 Statistics are stale, and the table is waiting to be analyzed.
 During this time window, it doesn't make sense to use stale statistics.

 3. The Column in an expression is not isolated.
-"Isolating" the column means it should not be part of an expression or be inside a function in the query. [^ Book: High Performance MySQL: Chapter5.
-Index for High Performance P159]
+"Isolating" the column means it should not be part of an expression or be inside a function in the query.
+[3]

 	For example, the following query can't take advantage of histograms or Count-Min sketches.